Auto Grad Functions

 Noise Contrastive Estimation (NCE)

-Noise Contrastive Estimation (NCE) [4] serve as surrogate loss function based on negative examples.
-The key idea is to work with a small set of non-optimal solutions as negative samples.
-Thus, we can maximizes the difference of the probability between optimal solution and others.
+NCE [4] is a surrogate loss based on negative examples.
+It uses a small set of non-optimal solutions as negative samples to maximize the probability gap between the optimal solution and the rest.

 class pyepo.func.NCE(optmodel, processes=1, solve_ratio=1, reduction='mean', dataset=None)